Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Image Shows the same image as above (200k samples per pixel) but this time max luminance of the env map is limited to 500.
 </p>

-As you can see the image is way darker, but that's logical if we're literally limiting brightness.
+As you can see the image is way darker, but that's logical if the brightness is limited.

 And that concludes the Ray Generation Shader!
 Full code of the shader can be found in [here](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/PathTracer/src/shaders/raytrace.rgen).